kpn-dsh/dsh-cli/README.md

 * Reversed lookup functions.
 For example find all services that use a given secret or volume, or contain an environment value with a given value in their configuration.

-## Features

-By enabling/disabling the features described below you have some control over what's included in the `dsh` tool and what's not.
-The features are disabled by default.
-The following features are defined:

-* `manage` - Enables the manage methods.
-Enabling this feature is only useful if your tenant is authorized for management capabilities.
-* `robot` - Enables the robot operation.
-* `rock` - Enable certificate signing capabilities via the KPN _RoCK API_ service.

 ## Installation

 ### Pre-built binaries